 “I’m a big fan of Korean director Chan-wook Park and his thriller-horror movies Oldboy and The Handmaiden.
 There are so many crazy twists and turns, yet they somehow make sense because they’re character driven.
 I really wanted to try that in an American movie,” says Shepard, likening the project to De Palma’s Dressed to Kill and Sisters as films with a “B-movie attitude” dressed in “A-movie aesthetic.”

-That inviting sheen “welcomes an audience who’s coming for a specific kind of movie,” Browning adds.
-“But they have no idea what they’re really in store for.
-While they’re enjoying what they did come for, it’s also revealed that there’s something more; there’s depth to the story that they couldn’t have anticipated.”
+That inviting sheen “welcomes an audience coming for a specific kind of movie,” Browning adds.
+“But they have no idea what’s really in store, while they’re still enjoying what they did come for; there’s depth to the story they couldn’t have anticipated.”

 To tease the film’s central (and timely) message would be a colossal disservice to both The Perfection‘s visceral beat and its painstakingly wrought layers of complexity.
 Until you experience the film on its own, it’s best to heed a cliché warning: Expect the unexpected.
 If you’re lucky, the oncoming thematic mass will collide with your senses as intensely as it did to the film’s stars.

 “I mean, it was heavy material to film, and, at the end of the day, I always felt like maybe I’d been hit by, not a metro, but…” Browning says, trailing off before Williams finishes the sentence: “A smaller vehicle!”

 And the film’s intent to stun, they agree, was the only thing that was crystal clear from the start.